cscosu/ctf-writeups/2021/b01lers_ctf/RSASSS/README.md

 ```

 WTF DOES THIS EVEN MEAN?
 I ended up asking the admin, who gave me the hint that
-RSA and SSS share the same S. My teammate Leah eventually figured out that it
+RSA and SSS share the same S. My teammate Leah figured out that it
 stood for Shamir Secret Sharing.

 ```python